 Todd - I have been involved in athletics and fitness my entire life, however, the first time I got serious about it was in the Marine Corps.
 That was when I truly began to understand how to push my limits without fear.
-I became a high school strength and conditioning coach 10 years ago, in order to share my passion for weightlifting and fitness.
-Four years ago, my wife Pam introduced me to CrossFit in the fall of 2013, and I was immediately hooked.
+I became a high school strength and conditioning coach in 2008, in order to share my passion for weightlifting and fitness.
+My wife Pam introduced me to CrossFit in the fall of 2013, and I was immediately hooked.
 I earned both my L1 and L2 certifications in 2014.
-In 2018 I became CrossFit Gymnastics Certified.
-To me CrossFit is more than just a workout program.
+I also hold certificates in Gymnastics and Weightlifting.
+CrossFit, to me, is more than just a workout program.
 It is so much more than merely lifting weights and getting fit.
 It is a lifestyle, and a community of like-minded people committed to getting better every day and supporting one another in the journey.

 Courtney - I have been a certified athletic trainer (ATC) and certified strength and conditioning specialist (CSCS) for 4 years.
 I currently spend most of my time at the College of Idaho tending to the injuries of multiple student athletes.
 I started CrossFit a long time ago...maybe 2010...?
 But I was a track athlete so I would dabble in my off season and get back to training for my sport.
 When I graduated from Linfield College in 2014, I devoted myself to Beaverton CrossFit in Beaverton, Oregon.
 After that, I moved to Las Vegas, Nevada and started an internship with UNLV baseball and softball while completing my masters degree in kinesiology.
 I even sat behind Ian at graduation!
 It's truly a small world after all!
 I love CrossFit because you can always see how far you have come whether it is hitting a new PR, mastering a new skill, or crushing the WOD!
 Not to mention how fun it is getting to meet new people!
 In my spare time I dig fishing, backpacking, and drag racing with my family.